 There is an increasing amount of publicity regarding Internet predators using teen chat rooms as a hunting ground for their next victims.
 Despite the warnings, the problem continues to grow.
 There is no easy method to stop this but there are steps that can be taken to minimize the danger.

-4. Talk to your kids about these dangers.
-Children can be quite trusting and naive about the real world.
+Children can be quite trusting and naïve about the real world.
 Your job is not to scare them but to educate them.
 Tell them not to give out any personal information such as addresses, phone numbers or anything that can be used for identity theft or to trace them.